icinganalysis/icinganalysis.github.io/content/Conclusions of the Icing Thermodynamics Thread.md

 but without the equilibrium assumption.
 We require post-NACA era data to validate the model.
-Once we have a water drop motion simulation, we can can get the differential airspeed values needed to calculate the water drop heat and mass transfer.
+Once we have a water drop motion simulation, we can get the differential airspeed values needed to calculate the water drop heat and mass transfer.

 For now, I will say that [NACA-TN-3024]({filename}NACA-TN-3024.md)